Free Museum Days (and Always Free Museums!) in Connecticut

 Submarine Force Library and Museum - Groton

-Something unique to Connecticut is the presence and heritage of our Naval forces.
-The museum contains a large collection of submarine artifacts in addition to the amazing USS Nautilus itself.
-Children will be able to see what life is actually like when living underwater - where did the service men eat?
+The presence and heritage of our Naval forces is unique to Connecticut.
+This museum contains a large collection of submarine artifacts in addition to the amazing USS Nautilus itself.
+Children will be able to see what it's like living underwater.
+Where did the service men eat?
 Sleep?
 Meet with one another?
 This is a great museum for all ages - even your teens will think it's worth the trip.
-Note: the submarine is a tight squeeze and not stroller-friendly.

 Free admission: Always free